The Druids Glen Hotel & Golf Resort, which was put on the market for €45million, has been sold for an undisclosed sum.

 “Situated in close proximity to Dublin, it caters for over 130,000 visitors, both domestic and international, every year.”

-Tom Barrett, Director, Hotels & Leisure at Savills Ireland, added: “Druids Glen Resort is one of the jewels in Irish hospitality.
+Tom Barrett, Director, Hotels & Leisure at Savills Ireland, which dealt with the sale, added: “Druids Glen Resort is one of the jewels in Irish hospitality.

 “Located within the growing Greater Dublin area, home to 1.9million people, it will appeal to domestic and international buyers”.

 Check out the Ireland Calling YouTube Channel for more great videos like these.